 - False Flag Operation: Terrorizes settlements by triggering revolts or summoning Banes, so she can "save" them herself.

 - Karmic Thief: Her favorite targets are unscrupulous merchants.

-- Magnetic Hero: Her talent, Revolutionary, gets her a new follower whenever she "saves" a terrorized settlement.
+- Magnetic Hero: Her talent, Revolutionary, gets her a new follower whenever she saves (be it from a genuine attack or via Engineered Heroics) a terrorized settlement.

 - Noble Fugitive: Born into a noble family, Scarlet has since become a prominent member of the infamous Bandit Clan.

-- Rebel Leader: She is believes herself to be the leader of a revolution against the King.
+- Rebel Leader: She claims herself to be the leader of a revolution against the King.

 - The Revolution Will Not Be Civilized: She is leading a bandit army against the kingdom, after all, and Scarlet players are encouraged to sic banes or guards on villages in order to make use of her passive.

 - She Is the King: The Bandit King, and aiming to become King of all Armello.

 - The Leader: In the Bandit Clan trailer, she's revealed to be the one orchestrating the acts of undermining the King's authority and issuing letters to the other clans.